2016 Summer Olympics opening ceremony: Opening

 Contrary to usual practice, he was not introduced at the beginning of the ceremony, nor was he introduced at the end of President Bach's speech.
 At the culmination of his speech, Temer was booed by the spectators.

-After a burst of fireworks, the Olympic flag then entered the stadium, and was raised while the Olympic Anthem was sung in English by the More Project Youth Choir.
+After a burst of fireworks, the Olympic flag then entered the stadium, carried by six Brazilian Olympic athletes (sailor Torben Grael, volleyballers Emanuel Rego and Sandra Pires, runner Joaquim Cruz, footballer Marta and basketballer Oscar Schmidt) along with judge Ellen Gracie and activist Rosa Célia Pimentel Barbosa, and was raised while the Olympic Anthem was sung in English by the More Project Youth Choir.

 The Olympic oath on behalf of the athletes was then recited by Brazilian sailor Robert Scheidt.
 The corresponding oaths on behalf of the judges and coaches were taken by Martinho Nobre and Adriana Santos respectively.

 There was a massed parade of the 12 samba schools of the Rio Carnival's Special Group, and singers Anitta, Caetano Veloso and Gilberto Gil performed the song "Isto Aqui, O Que É?", by Ary Barroso.
 The sequence was a tribute to Rio's most famous signature event; the Rio Carnival, which happens on the last four days before Ash Wednesday.